Jakob-Lanstorp/qupiter/README.md

 Qupiter has two strong dependencies:

--A hosted PostgreSQL version of PCJupiterXL (available from geus.dk) -A serie of PostgreSQL PostGIS scripts (available from github.com/Jakob-Lanstorp/pgjupiter)
+* A hosted PostgreSQL version of PCJupiterXL (available from geus.dk)
+* A serie of PostgreSQL PostGIS scripts (available from github.com/Jakob-Lanstorp/pgjupiter)

 ![qupiter qgis processing ui](qupiter_ui.png)